When Someone Screws up: reprimand at the moment or look for a teachable moment?

-If you lead people in any way … in a church, an organization, or a team, those you lead will screw up, fail, and often disappoint you.
+If you lead people in any way … in a church, a business, or a team, those you lead will screw up, fail, and often disappoint you.
+When that happens, and that employee or team member needs correction, when is the best time to correct?

-When a staff person who reports to me makes a mistake, I tend to be ‘quick on the draw’ to point out the mistake or poor judgement.
-But, is that the best approach?
+In the past, when a staff person who reported to me made a mistake, I tended to be ‘quick on the draw’ to point out the mistake or poor judgement.

 My psychologist friend just listened as I processed.
 After I finished my ranting, he asked me this question.